We Value Your Privacy

 By Linda Addison

-While this collection contains short stories alongside its poetry, it's a fair exception to make for the collection of the first African-American to receive the Bram Stoker award—which she has, to date, won five times.
+While this collection contains short stories alongside its horror poems, it's a fair exception to make for the collection of the first African-American to receive the Bram Stoker award—which she has, to date, won five times.
 Linda Addison combines horror and science fiction to take readers through the odd and endearing corners of her mind.
 There are demons everywhere, and in this book they're found in the jealous ghost across the street, the inter-dimensional dreams of an American Indian, and even within the grumbling stomachs of cannibals.
 As much as it will unsettle you, this fantastic read will also keep you laughing.

 choking back the devil